miasydney/MiaBenn_T1A3/README.md

 You can check this by running the command 'ruby -v'.
 You will need to run ``bundle install`` to install all dependencies for this app.
 Dependencies (gems).
+ACCURATELY describe: steps to install the application; dependencies required by the application; system/hardware requirements; features of the application.